jeffreylanters/unity-tweens/README.md

 The following Tween Types can be used to alter values of any property; `FloatTween`, `Vector2Tween`, `Vector3Tween`, `Vector4Tween`, `ColorTween`, `QuaternionTween`, `RectTween`.

+### Audio Source

+The following Tween Types can be used to alter values of an Audio Source Component; `AudioSourceVolumeTween`, `AudioSourcePitchTween`, `AudioSourcePanTween`, `AudioSourcePriorityTween`, `AudioSourceReverbZoneMixTween`, `AudioSourceSpatialBlendTween`.

 ## Tween Options

 While the Tween Type defines what the Tween will do, the Tween Options define how the Tween will do it.
 In the following sections, you will find a list of all available Tween Options.